perina98/automated_modified_pcap_detection/README.md

-check_last_bytes                - (int) check last x bytes of the file (required) allowed_communication_silence   - (int) communication silence in seconds (required) allowed_latency_inconsistency   - (int / float) latency should not be more than x times different (required) workers                         - (int / null) number of workers, leave it empty to use all available cores, minimum is 2 custom_private_network          - (ipv4/ipv6 network / null) if you want to add your own private network (e.g. 10.0.0.0/8), leave it empty otherwise
+check_last_bytes                - (int) check last x bytes of the file (required) allowed_communication_silence   - (int) communication silence in seconds (required) allowed_latency_inconsistency   - (int / float) latency should not be more than x times different (required) workers                         - (int / none) number of workers, leave it empty to use all available cores, minimum is 2 custom_private_network          - (ipv4/ipv6 network / none) if you want to add your own private network (e.g. 18.0.0.0/8), leave it empty otherwise
 ```

 tests consist of 6 subkeys representing each test module